We’ve kept interest rates at 5.25% this month. Higher rates are working to reduce inflation

 You can find out more in our explainer on how higher interest rates help to bring down inflation.

 How quickly prices are rising is measured by the Consumer Price Index (CPI).
-CPI inflation has fallen from over 11% in October last year to just under 7% in August this year.
-And we expect it to keep on falling this year and next year, which is welcome news.
-That doesn’t mean prices will fall on average, but rather that they will increase less quickly.
+CPI inflation fell from 11% in October 2022 to 3.4% in February 2024.
+That’s very encouraging.
+Inflation may fall below our 2% target in the next few months, before rising again slightly later this year.
+Inflation falling doesn’t mean prices will fall on average.
+It means they will increase less quickly.

 We can’t say exactly what our interest rates will be in the future because it depends on how the economy is doing and what is likely to happen to inflation.